Ubuntu VM Installation

 The above Vagrantfile installs Python packages as root.
 That differs from the recommended best practice and is used primarily because we’re setting up a single-purpose VM.

 • Execute vagrant up and wait for the installation to complete.
-If you’re using VMware Workstation or Fusion, you MUST specify the –provider argument in the vagrant up command when creating the VM (but not on subsequent starts).
+If you’re using VMware Workstation or Fusion, specify the –provider argument in the vagrant up command when creating the VM (but not on subsequent starts).

 • Log into the virtual machine with vagrant ssh and test the installation with netlab test